 O’Brien’s Tower.
-A 19th century observation tower with sea and Aran Islands views in the highest point of the Cliffs of Moher.
+A 19th-century observation tower with sea and Aran Islands views in the highest point of the Cliffs of Moher.

 National Gallery of Ireland.
-Ireland’s national and European art collection, covering period from 14th to 20th century.
+Ireland’s national and European art collection, covering the period from 14th to 20th century.
 Located in central Dublin.

 Brú na Bóinne.
-A 5,000 year old megalithic burial site with three Neolithic passage tombs and 90 other monuments.
+A 5,000-year-old megalithic burial site with three Neolithic passage tombs and 90 other monuments.
 Near famous Newgrange, in Meath.

 Galway Bay.
-A large 31 mile long bay lined with cliffs, beaches and islands.
+A large 31-mile long bay lined with cliffs, beaches, and islands.
 Located on the west shore in Galway County.

 Chester Beatty Library.
 Originally founded in 1950, now hosted in Dublin Castle, this library has numerous rare religious and artistic manuscripts.

-Interesting facts about Ireland
+14. Interesting facts about Ireland

 - The Boyne coracle, or curragh, is the oldest type of boat made in Europe.
 It is still built in Ireland the way it was built in the Neolithic era.